datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 > ~~~
 {: .language-r}

-Be sure to execute this line of code in your script.
+Next, run this line of code in your script.
 You can run a line of code by hitting the <KBD>Run</KBD> button that is just above the first line of your script in the header of the Source pane or you can use the appropriate shortcut:
   - Windows execution shortcut: <KBD>Ctrl</KBD>+<KBD>Enter</KBD>
   - Mac execution shortcut: <KBD>Cmd(⌘)</KBD>+<KBD>Enter</KBD>

-to run multiple lines of code, you can highlight all the line you wish to run and then hit <KBD>Run</KBD> or use the shortcut key combo.
+To run multiple lines of code, you can highlight all the line you wish to run and then hit <KBD>Run</KBD> or use the shortcut key combo.

-You should notice the following outputs; in the RStudio 'Console' you should see:
+In the RStudio 'Console' you should see:

 > ~~~
-> # this line creates the object 'a' and assigns it the value '1'
->
 > a <- 1
+> >
 > ~~~
 {: .output}